KsNewSpace/Parallax_MaskKSC/README.md

 ## Quality of Life

 - [VAB Organizer](https://github.com/post-kerbin-mining-corporation/VABOrganizer) (Organizes parts and gives them colored icons based on size similar to KSP2)
+- [ClickthroughBlocker](https://github.com/linuxgurugamer/ClickThroughBlocker) (Annoyed by clicking on a popup window but suddenly you grab a part of your rocket...?)
 - ...

 ## Mod Dependencies